 And where to find them

-Besides having to spend time reading hefty books about Singapore’s history and stories, one of the easiest and most practical ways to learn is by exploring the wealth of heritage websites available online.
+Besides spending time reading hefty books about Singapore’s history and stories, one of the easiest and most practical ways to learn is by exploring the wealth of heritage websites available online.
 It’s quick and convenient — you don’t need to travel to the actual site, and you can log in anytime, anywhere.
 Many of these platforms go beyond static text and photos, offering engaging, interactive features such as videos, immersive images, and virtual tours that let you trace Singapore’s development through time.
+Below are some of the websites that you can start your journey with.

 And where to find them